DevenThiel/Manhattan_Mobility/README.md

 *.t updated

 most of transition in complete. dispatcher.cpp still needs functionality updates from build in features of DArray to work with std::vector

+Transition complete.

+12/11/16

+debugging seg fault in driver - not running as far as it was with old DArray/Coord, likely still something that needs to be changed is causing this.